 Our Creative and Performing Arts programme offers a full calendar of clubs, events and competitions throughout the year.
 We place great value on the creative arts as a vehicle to teach personal learning and thinking skills such as communication, confidence, teamwork, creative thinking and problem-solving whilst providing Beacon students an opportunity to stretch beyond the curriculum.

 Our newly renovated stage, top of the range professional lighting rig, mirror-lined studio with barre and fully-sprung wooden floor offer the ideal setting in which the students can develop their creativity and perform.
 Students are encouraged to use the space, with regular Open Studio sessions for rehearsal, catch up and choreography.
 Dance is popular at Beacon, and there are dance clubs that run every term for all year groups.
-We have all-female and male dance companies that compete at national level, a Youth Theatre and Backstage Club, Choir, Chamber Orchestra, Music Tech and a variety of instrumental music clubs.
+We have a dance company that compete at national level, a Musical Theatre Club, Choir and a variety of other musical clubs.

 Some highlights of the year:

 - Christmas Carol Concert - a wonderful festive celebration at All Saints Church with performances from our Choir, Drama group, Steel Pan group, orchestral arrangements and a performance from our Year 11 band.

 - Rock Challenge – students compete in the UK heats of this international competition.
 Students create and are involved in their own production from conceptualisation through to the live performance.

 - Whole school production - in March 2019 students from across the Academy will perform in an exciting whole school production of Aladdin, the musical.

 - Spring Dance Festival – Beacon creates performance opportunities for local primary schools at this popular event, showcasing work from the community, KS3 – KS5 Beacon students and the Beacon Dance Companies.